-Xi’an Impression which is run by the guys from Sichuan Folk opened in July 2015 directly opposite the Emirates Stadium in a very unassuming, sparsely decorated room which seats about 20 diners, serving street food from the City of Xi’an in China.
+Xi’an Impression is run by the guys from Sichuan Folk.
+It first opened in July 2015 directly opposite the Emirates Stadium in a very unassuming sparsely decorated room for about 20 covers, serving street food from the City of Xi’an in China.
 (Well known for being the home of the Terracotta Army).
 Chef Wei Guirong who is born in Xi’an in Shan Xi provence, is trained from an early age in the cuisine of Shan Xi.
-She is also a former chef at the popular Soho eatery Bar Shu which sells classic Sichuan dishes so she knows a thing or two about cooking.
+She is also a former chef at the popular Soho eatery Bar Shu which sells classic Sichuan dishes, so she knows a thing or two about cooking.
 I was already an advocate of Xi’an Impression, it was an education lesson for me demonstrating that there is a world outside of the high street Chinese fare.
 The stuff that we’re all so familiar with, dishes topped with cashew nuts, drenched in neon coloured sauces, duck wrapped in pancakes and generally consumed in front of the telly!
 The food here is different, intense in flavour, spicy, aromatic, artisanal, hot, cold and mouth numbing!

 The menu is easy to follow especially with pictures for each description – it’s perfect for the novice.
 At the back you have the ubiquitous sweet and sour pork as well as the salt and pepper ribs/squid – do yourself a favour and order something different!